NotNowNotYetYouKnow/Autonomous-Robotics-Universal-Architecture-OS/README.md

 We are excited about the potential of AuraOS and welcome community involvement!
 As this project is in its early stages, contributions can take many forms:

-*   **Discussions:** Share your ideas, feedback, and use cases in the [Issues](https://github.com/NotNowNotYetYouKnow/aura-os/issues) section.
+* **Discussions:** Share your ideas, feedback, and use cases in the [Issues](https://github.com/YOUR_USERNAME/aura-os/issues) section or our [Discussions](https://github.com/YOUR_USERNAME/aura-os/discussions) tab.
 * **Conceptual Design:** Help refine the architectural vision and design principles.
 * **Prototyping:** Experiment with implementing core features or alternative approaches.
 * **Documentation:** Improving this README or drafting more detailed design documents.

 Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for more details on how to contribute.

 We aim to foster an open, welcoming, and collaborative community.
 All contributors are expected to adhere to our [CODE_OF_CONDUCT.md](CODE_OF_CONDUCT.md).

 ---

+## License

+This project is licensed under the **GNU General Public License v3.0** (GPL-3.0).
+This means that you are free to use, modify, and distribute the software, but any derivative works must also be licensed under the same terms.

+### Key Points of the GPL-3.0 License:

+- **Freedom to Use**: You can use the software for any purpose.
+- **Freedom to Modify**: You can modify the software to suit your needs.
+- **Freedom to Distribute**: You can distribute copies of the original software.
+- **Freedom to Distribute Modified Versions**: You can distribute modified versions of the software, but you must also distribute the source code and keep the same license.

+For more details, please refer to the full text of the license in the [LICENSE](LICENSE) file or visit the [GNU website](https://www.gnu.org/licenses/gpl-3.0.html).

+---

+This README.md provides a comprehensive overview of AuraOS, its structure, and how to get started.
+You can further enhance it with visuals, examples, and links to more detailed documentation as the project evolves.

+Feel free to modify any sections or let me know if you have specific points you'd like to include!
+I'm here to assist you with any additional information or sections you want to expand upon.